JonForce/OutpostLite/readme.txt

 This file will serve as a guide for someone who wants to understand how the OutpostLite program is structured.
 It should be the starting place for people looking to make changes to the program.

+It is NOT the place to look for install or usage instructions.

 OutpostLite was originally written by Jon Force.
 If you're from the future and not working for the company anymore (and you're having trouble with